 The Reverend Dr. Cleopatrick Lacy

-Having been given a gift of instruction, Dr. Lacy has served as adjunct faculty at ITC in the area of Homiletics (1990-95, 1997-1998 and 2004-2011).
-Since 1987, he has served as a national instructor for the Progressive National Baptist Convention Congress of Christian Education in the areas of Mission Education, Evangelism, and he has preached and lectured for the PNBC Ministers’ Division.
-He was the first African American to deliver the Baccalaureate Sermon at Griffin High School in 1979.
-Dr. Lacy celebrated his thirty-third anniversary as Pastor of Mt.
-Zion on December 6, 2010.
+Having been given the gift of instruction, Dr. Lacy served as adjunct faculty at the ITC in the area of Homiletics (1990-1995; 1997-1998 and 2004-2010).
+Additionally, he served as a national instructor for the Progressive National Baptist Convention (PNBC) Congress of Christian Education in the areas of Mission Education and Evangelism.
+Further, he lectured and preached for the PNBC Ministers’ Division.

 SENIOR PASTOR | Reverend Dr. Cleopatrick Lacy